gcholette/doom-mods-toolchain/README.md

 # Doom mods toolchain

-A nodejs tool to help ease the doom modding workflow.
+A nodejs tool to ease the doom modding workflow.

 It does two things:
 - package a directory to a .pk3 file